 • Partial disability benefits

-• Guaranteed purchase options
+• Guaranteed insurability option

 And, additional options as we discussed.
 Moreover, the plans we like offer value-added benefits like retraining programs.

 Contact us if you would like to learn more.
 We are happy to chat with you.
-Since we work with so many disability insurance carriers, I ams sure we can find a carrier that meets your needs and budget.
+Since we work with so many disability insurance carriers, I am sure we can find a carrier that meets your needs and budget.

 Be careful of blindly applying online without knowing what you are getting yourself into.
 Buying directly online, currently, is the wrong way to buy disability insurance.
 Why?
 As we illustrated earlier, there are so many moving parts with disability insurance.
 How do you know what you are applying for is right for you?
 If you apply online without the aid of a reputable broker or agent, you don’t.